Geraldo Perdomo Player Props: Diamondbacks vs. Phillies

-Geraldo Perdomo -- with a slugging percentage of .242 in his past 10 games (including no homers) -- will be in action for the Arizona Diamondbacks versus the Philadelphia Phillies, with Zack Wheeler on the hill, on June 13 at 9:40 PM ET.
+The Arizona Diamondbacks, including Geraldo Perdomo (.313 slugging percentage in past 10 games, including no home run), battle starter Ranger Suarez and the Philadelphia Phillies at Chase Field, Wednesday at 9:40 PM ET.

-In his previous game he had a hitless performance (0-for-4) against the Phillies.
+In his most recent appearance, he went 1-for-3 with a double against the Phillies.

 Geraldo Perdomo Game Info & Props vs. the Phillies